oplS16projects/Sound-Editor-JohnTylerTony/README.md

 ## Schedule

 ### First Milestone (Fri Apr 15)
-A working GUI program and some sort of syntax for our language hs been produced for v1.0.
+A working GUI program and some sort of syntax for our language has been produced for v1.0.
 There is a basic implementation of the parser and the next milestone will include connecting the parser to the sound.rkt procedures to actually produce some sounds.

 ### Second Milestone (Fri Apr 22)